 Ed Rush released the Skylab EP on Metalheadz (Skylab b/w The Raven & Density, METH024, 1996), one of the finest moments of the label’s back catalogue.
-With an artistic cover by Jon Black (an aerial photography in blue shade) this particular EP is a celebration of minimalism.
+With an artistic cover by Jon Black (a satellite photo of Detroit with a ‘floating’ Metalheadz logo) this particular EP is a celebration of minimalism.
 Skylab’s intro is a dialogue from the movie 2010, however the highlight of the EP is The Raven, with haunting staccato keys and an eerie male vocal sample, until the introduction of the famous Reese bass-line.
 An alternate mix of Skylab featured in the third volume of the acclaimed Artcore series released by React the next year.
 In 1997, Ed Rush and Optical also contributed two tracks (Sabotage and Westway) to the collectible limited edition box set; a “film-reel” style round, tin box with the Metalheadz logo stamped into the front.

 Ed Rush’s debut on Prototype was the impeccable Killamanjaro (mixed by Nico), whereas Subway on the flipside was mixed my Dom (Ed Rush – Killamanjaro b/w Subway, PRO 005, 1996).
 Two years later, Ed Rush (with Optical & Fierce) contributed his second production to the Prototype catalogue (Cutslo (Locuste mix) b/w Alien Girl, PRO 014, 1998), demonstrating his progression in terms of production maturity and versatility.